thewhitetulip/build-app-with-python-antitextbook/manuscript/04-list-set-dict.md

 [1, '2', 1.11111, [1, 2, 3], 1, 2, 3]
 ```

-here, the values of b were added individually at the end of the list `a`.
+Extend takes one argument of type list, individual elements of list `b` were added at the end of the list `a`.

-## del
+### del

 ```python
 >>> del a[0]
 >>> a
 ['2', 1.11111, [1, 2, 3], 1, 2, 3]
 ```
-`del` can be used to delete any variable, it de-allocates a variable, it can also be used to delete elements from any data type(list, set, dict).
-We can't delete individual elements from tuples, but using `del`, we can delete the variable of the tuple itself.
+`del` can be used to delete any variable, it de-allocates a variable, it can also be used to delete elements from any data type except tuple. `del` can delete the variable of the tuple itself.

-## pop
+### pop

 ```python
 >>> a.pop()